Sukhoi Su-47: Development

 Originally known as the S-37, Sukhoi redesignated its advanced test aircraft as the Su-47 in 2002.
-Officially nicknamed Berkut (Беркут) (the Russian word for the golden eagle), the Su-47 was originally built as Russia's principal testbed for composite materials and sophisticated fly-by-wire control systems, as well as new airframe technologies.
+Officially nicknamed Berkut (Беркут) (the Kazakh word for "Eagle"), the Su-47 was originally built as Russia's principal testbed for composite materials and sophisticated fly-by-wire control systems, as well as new airframe technologies.

 TsAGI has long been aware of the advantages of forward-swept wings, with research including the development of the Tsibin LL and study of the captured Junkers Ju 287 in the 1940s.
 At high angles of attack, the wing tips remain retracted allowing the aircraft to retain aileron control.
 Conversely to more conventional rear-swept wings, forward sweep geometrically creates increased angle of incidence of the outer wing sections when the wing bends under load.
 The wings experience higher bending moments, leading to a tendency for the wings to fail structurally at lower speeds than for a straight or aft-swept wing.

 The project was launched in 1983 on order from the Soviet Air Force.
-But when the USSR dissolved, funding was frozen and development continued only through funding by Sukhoi.
+However after the fall of the USSR, funding from the government was frozen and instead the project continued to be privately funded by Sukhoi.
 Like its US counterpart, the Grumman X-29, the Su-47 was primarily a technology demonstrator for future Russian fighters such as the Sukhoi Su-57.
 The forward-swept wing configuration was ultimately not pursued because it was mainly advantageous at transonic speeds while an aft-swept wing was superior at supersonic speeds.

-Design

 The Su-47 is of similar dimensions to previous large Sukhoi fighters, such as the Su-35.
 To reduce development costs, the Su-47 borrowed the forward fuselage, vertical tails, and landing gear of the Su-27 family.
 Nonetheless, the aircraft includes an internal weapons bay, and space set aside for an advanced radar.